fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 Hex6 = Hex3, Hex3`
 ```

-What's left is combining `hex3` and `hex6` to create a `hex` `Fuzzer`.
+`hex3` and `hex6` are then combined in a single fuzzer that randomizes the
-This `Fuzzer` will only generate a three-digit or a six-digit hexadecimal number,
-the only kinds of hexadecimal numbers that we consider to be valid.
+3-digit or 6-digit format.
+This fuzzer generates a hex number but not just any hex number; it generates
+a hex number that lies within the hex color range.

 ```
 hex : Fuzzer String